DiwashRai/DendronVault/notes/lang.cpp.versions.md

 - **Improved STL**: addtional extensions to the STL.

 ## C++ 17
-Another significant update to C++.
+Neither a small or large update to C++.
 Many new language features introduced, library components, and improved performance in certain areas.

 C++17 contiued the modernisation of C++, focusing not just on performance but also on simplifying the language, improving its consistency, and making it more expressive.
 Its impact on performance